Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 Villagers move between the huts — lean, weathered figures dressed in plant fibers and decorated with beads, bones, and worn scraps of once-fine cloth.

 Their skin tones are diverse, their features a blend of many ancestries — the legacy of the *Summer Bay*'s lost crew.

+> *The village itself spreads loosely across the clearing, built of woven leaves, bent saplings, and timber frames blackened by age and weather.
+The huts are small, sturdy, and practical — raised slightly off the ground on crude pilings to avoid the worst of the jungle damp.
+Their roofs are heavy with layers of dried fronds, patched here and there with sailcloth so faded it blends into the foliage.*
+>
+> *Between the huts, narrow beaten-earth paths crisscross the clearing, worn smooth by countless passing feet.
+At the center, a wide communal space is marked by a ring of stones, around which drift the lazy coils of smoke from banked cooking fires.
+A few figures move about their business — carrying bundles of firewood, tending to pots, weaving lengths of vine — but many more stand at the edges of the clearing, half-hidden in the shadows of huts, watching.*
+>
+> *The air hums with the quiet murmur of voices, too low to catch distinct words.
+Bright scraps of cloth, bone charms, and shells gleam here and there among the huts, hinting at a culture that remembers the sea even in the heart of the jungle.*
+>
+> *It is a place both familiar and alien: shaped by human hands, yet weathered by time, isolation, and the slow hunger of the island.*

 ### First Contact: Maran Scouts